plasticityai/magnitude/README.md

 python -m pymagnitude.converter -i <PATH TO FILE TO BE CONVERTED> -o <OUTPUT PATH FOR MAGNITUDE FILE>
 ```

 The input format will automatically be determined by the extension / the contents of the input file.
-When the vectors are converted, they will also be [unit-length-normalized](https://en.wikipedia.org/wiki/Unit_vector).
+When the vectors are converted, they will also be [unit-length normalized](https://en.wikipedia.org/wiki/Unit_vector).
 You should only need to perform this conversion once for a model.
 After converting, the Magnitude file format is static and it will not be modified or written to make concurrent read access safe.

 The flags for  `pymagnitude.converter` are specified below:
 * You can pass in the `-h` flag for help and to list all flags.